Johnny Sexton

-Jonathan Jeremiah Sexton (born 11 July 1985) is an Irish former professional rugby union player who played as a fly-half and captained the Ireland national team from 2019 until 2023.
+Jonathan Jeremiah Sexton (born 11 July 1985) is an Irish former rugby union player and coach who played as a fly-half and captained the Ireland national team from 2019 until 2023.
 He also played club rugby for Leinster and French side Racing 92.

 He also represented the British & Irish Lions on their 2013 and 2017 tours, and has scored over 1,100 points in his international career, making him one of the highest points-scorers in rugby union history.
 He has been described by players and coaches as the world's best fly-half during his career and as Ireland's best ever player.

 Sexton was the winner of World Rugby Player of the Year in 2018, having previously been a nominee for the award in 2014 and then again in 2022.
 He was the second Irish player in history to win the award, after the inaugural winner Keith Wood, in 2001.

 Sexton became the 106th player to captain Ireland when he led the team out at their 2019 World Cup 3rd Pool A group match at the Kobe Misaki Stadium in Japan on 3 October 2019.
 He was officially named captain for the 2020 Six Nations, a role he retained through the 2023 World Cup.
 He is the all-time record points scorer for Ireland.